On geometrical interpretation of alignment phenomenon: Discussion and conclusions

-allows one to select the events with hard jets only in a ''natural'' physical way.
+allows one to select the events with hard jets only in a ``natural'' physical way.
 If the process hardness is close to maximum for the given energy $\sqrt{s}$, the estimated degree~\cite{Lokhtin:2005bb,Lokhtin:2006xv} of alignment is already comparable with the experimentally observed one.
 Since the most energetic particles are selected they should satisfy the conservation law of transverse momentum with some missing transverse momentum.
 The larger the total particle energy the better the transverse momentum of the selected particles should be balanced.
-In our geometrical modelig the effect of the conservation law of transverse momentum imitates over the disbalance of the total radius-vector and manifests itself in the noticeable increasing of the degree of alignment, especially for the three points, for which $100\%$-alignment is feasible.
+In our geometrical modeling the effect of the conservation law of transverse momentum imitates over the disbalance of the total radius-vector and manifests itself in the noticeable increasing of the degree of alignment, especially for the three points, for which $100\%$-alignment is feasible.
 Our simple geometrical modeling matches the azimuthally isotropic decay of a some fireball moving with the large collective velocity along the $z$-axis.
 For instance, it can be the products of the quark-gluon plasma hadronization from the narrow forward rapidity interval.
 In this case the radial distances are determined by the particle transverse momenta only and our procedure above has a good physical foundation.

 Thus our investigations demonstrates that the high degree of alignment can appear partly due to the selection procedure of most energetic particles itself and the threshold on the energy deposition together with the transverse momentum conservation.
 These studies are based on the geometrical and kinematical considerations being not influenced by the specific dynamics and can explain an absence of any collider experiment evidences for exotic types of interactions.
-However one should note that the degree of alignment $P_N$ in our modeling is not enough large to match the central values of experimental measurements for $N\ge 4$ living some room for other explanations and further investigations.
+However one should note that the degree of alignment $P_N$ in our modeling is not enough large to match the central values of experimental measurements for $N\ge 4$ living some room for other explanations.

 \begin{acknowledgement} It is pleasure to thank A.I.~Demianov, D.~d'Enterria, A.~De~Roeck, A.K.~Managadze and R.A.~Mukhamedshin for discussions of this problem at early stages.
-We are grateful to S.~Nedelko for the help in our communication. \end{acknowledgement}
+We are grateful to S. Nedelko for the help in our communication.
+A.M.S. was partly supported by the Russian Science Foundation, grant 22-22-00387. \end{acknowledgement}